bmd7700/lkld-thingdoer/readme.md

 1. Expand the selection of arrays.
    a.
 Break 'Foods' out into breakfast, brunch, lunch, and dinner.
-   b.
-Add a category for bars.
-   c.
-Add a category for coffee shops.

 2. Aesthetic improvements.
    a.
 Make a better header.
 Site title in the top-center, banner bar below.